martinring/thesis/src/4-Timing.md

 This raises the question of the general applicability of the approach.
 As presented here, some kinds of safety-critical systems could not be addressed adequately, namely fail-safe systems [@FailSafe], where there is no default safe state which we can always revert to if self-verification does not succeed.
-On the other hand, an attractive avenue for further exploration is “just-in-time verification”, where one tries to prove properties at run time as they are needed (see [#sec:jit])
+On the other hand, an attractive avenue for further exploration is “just-in-time verification”, where one tries to prove properties at run-time as they are needed (see [#sec:jit])

-In [#chap:partitioning], we will further investigate how the designer can be assisted in the design decisions; in particular, how the system can suggest which variables offer the most reduction in proof time when instantiated.
+In [#chap:partitioning], we will further investigate how the designer can be assisted in the design decisions; in particular, how we can systematically find out which variables offer the most reduction in proof time when instantiated.